keruruh/dots/README.md

 # dots

-Feel free to clone and use however you want but note that some things might not work by default on your system.
-PRs and issues (if any) will be ignored because this isn't supposed to be an *all-in-one* *work-for-all* config setup.
-If you are interested in something like that, you might enjoy [Omarchy](https://omarchy.org/).
+These are my personal dotfiles.
+Feel free to clone them and use whatever you want, but don’t expect everything to work out of the box on your system.

+I’m not aiming for this to be a polished, universal setup, so PRs and issues will be ignored.
+This repo is just my own config.
+If you’re looking for something more plug-and-play, you might enjoy [Omarchy](https://omarchy.org/).

 ## Setup

 - AUR Helper: `paru`
+- Compositor: `picom`
 - Display Manager: `ly`
 - File Explorer: `yazi`
 - Lock Screen: `i3lock` with a custom script